The Comprehensive Guide to Voluntary Administration (Updated 2021)

-Another possible negative effect that companies should be aware of when considering voluntary administration is the fact the administrator is bound to act in the creditors’ best interests and not the company’s interests.
+Another possible negative effect that companies should be aware of when considering voluntary administration is the fact the administrator is bound to act in the creditors’ best interests and not that of the company or directors.
 Where these two coincide, the company could benefit from this type of insolvency action.
 For example, if the administrator recommends and the creditors vote for a DOCA or return of control to the company directors, the company could have a good plan for returning to profitability.
 In this case, your business could recover quickly, meet creditor obligations, and eventually return to profitability.

 However, if the administrator determines it’s in the creditors’ best interest to place the company into liquidation so the assets can be sold off to repay creditors, the company would face winding down action and cease to exist.
 If the directors and shareholders prefer to continue trading, this recommendation by the administrator can be seen as a negative one.
-Note the administrator, while reviewing the company’s operations, also has an obligation to check for any improper or illegal actions by the company and its directors.
+Directors need to be aware that the administrator is obliged to report any wrongful behaviour to ASIC.

 While entering voluntary administration can bring a much-needed reprieve from creditor’s demands, it doesn’t guarantee a certain outcome.
 Having an expert such as an external administrator look over your finances and operations doesn’t necessarily mean your company is guaranteed a return to profitability or will end up with a great plan to continue operations.

 Activating the voluntary administration process can mean you end up in liquidation, since not all businesses can be saved.
 However, it does give your business relief from debt-recovery actions and a chance at a quick resolution.

 If your company enters administration, this news will be made public on ASIC’s website.
 If you do return to trading, the implications could be you’ll find it more challenging to get financing in the future, or suppliers will require cash upfront to supply.
 This is significant as many directors are fearful of their reputation being tarnished.